-A variety of different professionals and services are involved with diagnosing and managing Autism.
+A variety of different professionals and services are involved with diagnosing autism and managing day to day life.
 It can be a stressful task in itself trying to keep up to date with all of them, knowing each of their specialised roles and who to reach out to when a problem arises.

 This section outlines those professionals, their respective skill sets, and how they may be contacted when needed.